The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![TenChiJin](https://xivapi.com/i/002000/002922_hr1.png)\
 **Ten Chi Jin (TCJ)**

-Temporarily converts each of the three mudra into a ninjutsu action.
-Executing one of these actions will convert the remaining mudra into different ninjutsu actions until either all three have been executed or the Ten Chi Jin effect expires.
-You can only use ninjutsu during this, and the same ninjutsu cannot be executed twice.
+Temporarily converts each of the three mudra into a Ninjutsu action.
+Executing one of these actions will convert the remaining mudra into different Ninjutsu actions until either all three have been executed or the Ten Chi Jin effect expires.
+You can only use Ninjutsu during this, and the same Ninjutsu cannot be executed twice.
 This ability cannot be activated while under the effects of Kassatsu.
 This effect ends upon moving.
 This effect has a duration of six seconds.
-In essence, this allows you to use one one-step ninjutsu, one two-step ninjutsu, and one three-step ninjutsu in a row.
+In essence, this allows you to use one one-step Ninjutsu, one two-step Ninjutsu, and one three-step Ninjutsu in a row.
 Common uses are Fuma > Raiton > Suiton, Fuma > Katon > Doton, and Fuma > Katon > Suiton.
 Using Raiton under TCJ will still grant Raiju Ready as normal.
 This ability has a personal cooldown of 120 seconds.

 ![Meisui](https://xivapi.com/i/002000/002924_hr1.png)\
 **Meisui**